gryBox/AttnGAN/README.md

 # TIG Maintainad Algorithms
 ### AttnGAN

-Pytorch implementation for reproducing AttnGAN results in the paper [AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks](http://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_AttnGAN_Fine-Grained_Text_CVPR_2018_paper.pdf) by Tao Xu, Pengchuan Zhang, Qiuyuan Huang, Han Zhang, Zhe Gan, Xiaolei Huang, Xiaodong He.
-(This work was performed when Tao was an intern with Microsoft Research).
+Pytorch implementation for reproducing AttnGAN results in the paper

 **Data**